starekrow/JCON/README.md

-# JCON Configuration Data Format
+# JCON - JSON Configuration-Oriented Notation

-License: Creative Commons Zero 1.0 Universal

 JCON is a superset of JSON that defines JSON-equivalent values, designed for use in configuration files.
 JCON has the following motivating principles: